 In order to train our model with this loss, we re-formulate the MSLE loss as $\tfrac{1}{N}\sum_{i=1}^{N}\sum_{o=1}^{O} \log \tfrac{p_{i,o} + 1}{a_{i,o} + 1}^{2}$, where $\{a_{i,o}\}_{o=1}^{O}$ is a one-hot encoded version of the label $a_{i}$.
-In other words, our formulation of the loss measures the difference between the one-hot encoded label and the output of the network.} Despite this large drop in accuracy, we see that our wavelet networks are comparatively better than the baseline architecture.
-Our proposed wavelet network variant of the $50999$-1DCNN of \cite{abdoli2019end} is provided in Table~\ref{tab:1dcnn} (see \cite[Tab.~1]{abdoli2019end} for comparison). \begin{SCtable}[50] \begin{small} \begin{sc} \scalebox{0.90}{ } \end{sc} \end{small} {Proposed wavelet network variant of the $50999$-1DCNN of \citet{abdoli2019end}. $[31/2, 24, 3]$ denotes a group convolutional layer with a nominal receptive field of 31 samples, 24 filters and 3 scales, with a stride of $2$.
-FC: $[96,48]$ denotes a fully-connected layer with 96 input channels and 48 output channels.
-Each convolutional layer uses batch normalization right after the convolution, after which ReLU is utilized as activation function.
-All fully connected layers (expect for the last one) utilize dropout with a dropout rate of 0.25 and ReLU as activation function.
-The last one does not use either dropout nor an activation function.
-Following the findings of \citep[Appx.~C]{romero2020attentive} on the influence of stride in the equivariance of the network, we replace strided convolutions by normal convolutions, followed by spatial pooling of the same size as the stride.
-We note that the input size of our network is (presumably) different from that in \cite{abdoli2019end}.
-Consequently, the last pooling layer utilizes a region of 5, in contrast to 4 as used in \cite{abdoli2019end}.
-However, as it is not clear how the input dimension is reduced from 64000 to 50999, we stick to their original sampling procedure.
-Moreover, we interpret their poling layers as max-pooling ones.} \end{SCtable}
+That is, we measure the difference between the one-hot encoded label and the output.}